Microservices: History

 In 1999, software developer Peter Rodgers had been working on the Dexter research project at Hewlett Packard Labs, whose aim was to make code less brittle and to make large-scale, complex software systems robust to change.
 Ultimately this path of research led to the development of resource-oriented computing (ROC), a generalized computation abstraction in which REST is a special subset.
 In 2005, during a presentation at the Web Services Edge conference, Rodgers argued for "REST-services" and stated that "Software components are Micro-Web-Services...
 Micro-Services are composed using Unix-like pipelines (the Web meets Unix = true loose-coupling).
 Services can call services (+multiple language run-times).
 Complex service assemblies are abstracted behind simple URI interfaces.
 Any service, at any granularity, can be exposed."
 He described how a well-designed microservices platform "applies the underlying architectural principles of the Web and REST services together with Unix-like scheduling and pipelines to provide radical flexibility and improved simplicity in service-oriented architectures.

 Also in 2005, Alistair Cockburn wrote about hexagonal architecture which is a software design pattern that is used along with the microservices.
 This pattern makes the design of the microservice possible since it isolates in layers the business logic from the auxiliary services needed in order to deploy and run the microservice completely independent from others.

 Microservice granularity

 Determining the appropriate level of (micro)service granularity in a microservices architecture often requires iterative collaboration between architects and developers.
 This process involves evaluating user requirements, service responsibilities, and architectural characteristics, such as non-functional requirements.
 Neal Ford highlights the role of integrator and disintegrator factors in this context.
 Integrator factors, such as shared transactions or tightly coupled processes, favor combining services, while disintegrator factors, such as fault tolerance or independent scalability, encourage splitting services to meet operational and architectural goals.
 Additionally, fitness functions, as proposed by Neal Ford, can be used to validate architectural decisions and service granularity by continuously measuring system qualities or behaviors that are critical to stakeholders, ensuring alignment with overall architectural objectives.

+In microservices architectures, service granularity influences testing, deployment, performance, and reliability.
+Very fine-grained microservices are typically easier to test and deploy independently, but they often experience lower performance and reduced overall reliability due to increased interservice communication and more complex service choreography.
+Coarse-grained services exhibit contrasting characteristics.
+They generally provide higher robustness and reliability by minimizing communication overhead and coordination complexity, but they are more challenging to test and deploy because modifications affect a broader functional scope.
+The appropriate level of service granularity is determined by business drivers.
+Architectural decisions commonly begin with identifying these drivers and then aligning architectural characteristics such as performance, scalability, reliability, or deployment flexibility to support them.